flyteorg/flyteidl/gen/pb-protodoc/flyteidl/plugins/raw_container.proto.rst

 format
   (:ref:`flyteidl.plugins.CoPilot.MetadataFormat <api_enum_flyteidl.plugins.CoPilot.MetadataFormat>`) In the inputs folder, there will be an additional summary/metadata file that contains references to all files or inlined primitive values.
-  This format decides the actual encoding for the data
+  This format decides the actual encoding for the data.
+Refer to the encoding to understand the specifics of the contents and the encoding